wagslane/blog/content/posts/collapsing-quality-of-devto.md

 ## I like the goal of Dev.to

-I really hope they make some changes, whether they be the ones I’ve suggested or even better ideas that the Dev team comes up with on their own.
+I hope they make some changes, whether they be the ones I’ve suggested or even better ideas that the Dev team comes up with on their own.
 In the meantime, I won’t be reading anything on the platform because it’s just not interesting, and I also believe it’s unhelpful to new programmers.
 If you work for Dev.to and want to chat with me about my thoughts, feel free to reach out.